jrncarlock/jrncarlock.github.io/index.md

 &nbsp;
 -->

 Observatory for Corruption and Impunity (OCI) at the National Autonomous University of Mexico (UNAM).
-A platform for interdisciplinary scientific research of corruption with the aim of contributing to the strengthening of the rule of law and the effective application of legal norms.
+A platform for interdisciplinary research on corruption with the aim of contributing to the strengthening of the rule of law and the effective application of legal norms.
 Co-leader (2022-2024). \| Website: <a href="https://oci.juridicas.unam.mx/">OCI-UNAM</a>

 ### Red Compleja